Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Related Work

 Prior work suggests a convergence: agentic systems are increasingly judged by their runtime structures, embodied systems are rapidly increasing the scope of persistent robotic execution, and safety enforcement is becoming more central as deployment moves beyond demonstrations.
 This paper sits at the intersection of these trends, contributing a dedicated runtime governance perspective for embodied AI.

-To clarify how our contribution relates to prior systems engineering, we note the following decomposition.
-Several individual governance mechanisms in our framework have roots in established patterns: capability admission draws on access-control models from operating systems and middleware; policy-based gating extends constraint-checking mechanisms found in Simplex~\cite{sha2001simplex}, AgentSpec~\cite{agentspec}, and AutoRT's robot constitution~\cite{ahn2024autort}; execution watching builds on runtime verification~\cite{leucker2009rv,desai2017runtime} and anomaly detection~\cite{sinha2024anomaly}; and recovery/rollback draws on FDIR techniques from space robotics~\cite{li2023fdir}.
-What is \emph{new} in this paper is: (i)~the composition of all six mechanisms into a unified, continuous runtime governance layer specifically designed for embodied agents; (ii)~the three-entity control boundary (agent / capability / governance) that separates cognition from execution oversight; (iii)~environment-profile-parameterized governance that adapts the same framework across deployment contexts without modifying the agent; and (iv)~the treatment of governance as a lifecycle process (not a one-time pre-check) with recovery, rollback, and human override as first-class pipeline stages.
-No prior system combines all of these for embodied AI.
+To clarify how our contribution relates to prior work, we note the following decomposition.
+Several individual governance mechanisms in our framework have roots in autonomic computing, self-adaptive systems, normative MAS, and established engineering patterns: the overall closed-loop structure follows the MAPE-K reference model~\citep{kephart2003autonomic}; environment-profile-parameterized adaptation mirrors the self-adaptive systems paradigm~\citep{weyns2019selfadaptive}; capability admission draws on access-control models from operating systems and middleware, and on the regimentation concept from normative MAS~\citep{grossi2007norm}; policy-based gating extends constraint-checking mechanisms found in Simplex~\citep{sha2001simplex}, AgentSpec~\citep{agentspec}, AutoRT's robot constitution~\citep{ahn2024autort}, policy-driven management~\citep{sloman1994policy}, and the law-governed interaction paradigm~\citep{minsky2000lgi}; execution watching builds on runtime verification~\citep{leucker2009rv,desai2017runtime}, formal verification of robotic systems~\citep{luckcuck2019fv_robotic}, anomaly detection~\citep{sinha2024anomaly}, and norm monitoring architectures~\citep{modgil2009monitoring}; recovery/rollback draws on FDIR techniques from space robotics~\citep{tipaldi2015fdir}; and the externalized governance layer itself follows the organisational separation advocated by Electronic Institutions~\citep{esteva2001electronic} and MAOP/JaCaMo~\citep{boissier2013jacamo}.
+What is \emph{new} in this paper is: (i)~composing these mechanisms from autonomic computing, normative MAS, and runtime verification into a unified, continuous Runtime Governance Layer designed for physically grounded Embodied Agents; (ii)~the three-entity control boundary (agent / capability / governance) that separates cognition from execution oversight; (iii)~environment-profile-parameterized governance that adapts the same framework across deployment contexts without modifying the agent; and (iv)~the treatment of governance as a lifecycle process (not a one-time pre-check) with recovery, rollback, and human override as first-class pipeline stages.
+While the individual mechanisms echo established patterns across these traditions, no prior system combines all of them into a continuous governance lifecycle for physically grounded embodied~agents.

+This paper addresses the single autonomous agent case; multi-agent extensions with shared-resource arbitration are a natural next step that builds on the per-agent governance primitives defined here.

-To further clarify our positioning, Table~\ref{tab:comparison} compares the proposed framework with five representative approaches along key governance dimensions.
+To further clarify our positioning, Table~\ref{tab:comparison} compares the proposed framework with six representative approaches along key governance dimensions.